mobibob/mobibob/README.md

 I’m @mobibob.
 This is my non-work persona for creating and exploring project repositories.

-👀 I’m interested in ... trends in mobile/digital that impact individuals one the web and on their personal, private mobile devices.
+👀 I’m interested in ... trends in mobile/digital that impact individuals on the web and on their personal, private mobile devices.

 🌱 I’m currently learning ...
 SwiftUI on iOS and waiting for the improvements in MacOS.